 In Italy research is performed mainly by higher education institutions (mainly public and few private universities, polytechnics, research centres) and other types of public institutions.
 Business enterprises and private not for profit organizations also carry out research in different fields.
-The public funding comes mainly from the central government and in a smaller scale from regional governments.
+The public funding comes mainly from the central government and on a smaller scale from regional governments.
 A relevant role is also played by EU framework programme funding.
 Private organizations also fund research in different fields.
 Between 2008 and 2018 the percentage of Open Access (OA) publications was roughly estimated to be about 40% over the total number of publications published by Italian institutions (source: Open Science Monitor, European commission).

 The main public funder in Italy is the Ministero dell’Università e Ricerca (MUR, Ministry of Education, Universities and Research, former MIUR - Ministry of Education, University and Research), but other ministries (e.g Ministry for the Economic Development, Health, Foreign Affairs, etc) other central administration agencies and regional governments also play a role in funding research in specific areas (high-tech; nanotechnologies; environmental sciences and health, space research; etc.) and fostering synergies among universities, research organizations and small-medium sized enterprises (as part of the EC Field Programs).

 Public research funding can be further split into three categories:

-In 2015 (the latest available data, released in November 2017), the total investment in Research & Development accounted for 1.34% of GDP (Gross Domestic Product), but the data is still a forecast while writing (early 2020).
+In 2018 the total investment in Research & Development accounted for 1,39% of GDP (Gross Domestic Product), but the data is still a forecast while writing (early 2020).
 In 2017, 482.703 people were involved in research and development both in the public and private sectors.

 In 2006 the Conference of Italian Universities Rectors (CRUI) established a Working Group on OA as part of the CRUI Library Committee.
 Since its founding the CRUI OA Working Group (OAWG) has performed several activities to support the implementation of OA in Italian universities.
 Most of the activities concentrated on the drafting and publication of Guidelines and Recommendations successively adopted by several universities.
 In 2007, CRUI OAWG published the Guidelines on depositing Doctoral Dissertations in open access repositories.
 (As of 2017 doctoral theses mandate has been implemented in 38 universities).